Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/README.md

 4. **Transparency** - All responses include source references and citations for trust and accountability

-> **Human-in-the-Loop Design:** CoPPA augments but never replaces human decision-making, supporting officers across all key policing areas.
+> **Human-in-the-Loop Design:** CoPA augments but never replaces human decision-making, supporting officers across all key policing areas.

 ---